-The entire team of the Courageous Chimps Room is anxious to start the 2017-18 year with many exciting activities and events planned for all our incoming little Chimps!
+The entire team of the Chimps Room is anxious to start the school year with many exciting activities and events planned for all our incoming little Chimps!
 Our little jungle is ready and waiting for our new friends to learn and grow as they have fun at MDO each day.
 We are excited for you to arrive and get to know you!
-As all of our new little Chimps come through the gate of the Chimps Room they will be greeted by Teacher Debbie as they enter the room where they will meet new friends and play with toys, books, and puzzles.
-Each of your little ones will be welcomed with the loving arms and smiling faces of Moni and Natalie who will help them adjust to becoming a “Courageous” Chimp!
+As each of our new little Chimps come through the gate of the Chimps Room they will be greeted by Teacher Erin as they enter the room where they will meet new friends and play with toys, books, and puzzles.
+Each of your little ones will be welcomed with the loving arms and smiling faces of Moni and Melissa who will help them adjust to becoming a courageous Chimp!
 Being courageous is the first of many milestones they will pass before the end of the year.
 Please be courageous and confident that we will love them as you would till you return for them.
-As we go through each day we will be working on recognizing shapes and colors, reciting the ABCs in song and counting.
+As we go through each day we will be working on recognizing shapes and colors, reciting the ABCs in song, and counting.
 During different activities during our day, we will work on matching, memory skills and building our vocabulary.
-We will work on how to share, follow directions and take turns in our indoor playground “Tumble Room” the “Big Gym” or the outdoor playground and during Jungle Time in our room.
+We will work on how to share, follow directions, and take turns in our indoor playground “Tumble Room” the “Big Gym” or the outdoor playground and during Jungle Time in our room.
 Our goal is to encourage feelings of security in their own independence and accomplishments while having a barrel of fun!
-We are anxious for each of the children to come and play in the Chimp Jungle with their new friends!
+We are anxious for each of the children to play in the Chimp Jungle with their new friends!
 See you soon in the Jungle!

 I am looking forward to sharing stories of God’s love for us with your precious little chimps and teaching them about the world He created for all of us.
 Please contact me if you have any questions and I will respond ASAP.
 Contact information will be in a handout at Open House.

 Following in Christ’s love for the children,